Tactile Mobility gives autonomous cars AI to measure road conditions

 Tactile Mobility isn’t the only startup performing sensor fusion to measure road roughness.
 Swedish company NIRA Dynamics applies machine learning algorithms to vehicle sensors, controllers, and camera feeds to measure metrics like grip and friction in real time, and apps like RoadBounce detect problematic sections of road from smartphone accelerometer and gyroscope data alone.

 But Tactile claims to have market momentum on its side.
-It’s signed paid proof of concepts (POCs) with five major OEMs, one of which is Ford, and request for proposals (RFPs) with major European OEMs.
+It has signed paid proof of concepts (POCs) with five major OEMs, one of which is Ford, and request for proposals (RFPs) with major European OEMs.

-“We’ve managed to build some incredible technology that will have a monumental impact on ride safety, efficiency and experience,” Boaz Mizrachi, Tactile Mobility Founder and chief technology officer, said.
-“With Amit joining our team, a more educated market vis-a-vis the importance of tactile data, a slew of paid POCs and partnerships and $9 million in funding, we’re transitioning from great concept to large-scale tech standard and that’s a win for companies and consumers alike.”
+“We’ve managed to build some incredible technology that will have a monumental impact on ride safety, efficiency, and experience,” said Boaz Mizrachi, Tactile Mobility founder and chief technology officer.
+“With Amit joining our team, a more educated market vis-a-vis the importance of tactile data, a slew of paid POCs and partnerships, and $9 million in funding, we’re transitioning from great concept to large-scale tech standard, and that’s a win for companies and consumers alike.”